 Many of the credit card offers that appear on this site are from credit card companies from which we receive financial compensation.
 This compensation may impact how and where products appear on this site (including, for example, the order in which they appear).
 However, the credit card information that we publish has been written and evaluated by experts who know these products inside out.
 We only recommend products we either use ourselves or endorse.
 This site does not include all credit card companies or all available credit card offers that are on the market.
 See our advertising policy here where we list advertisers that we work with, and how we make money.
 You can also review our credit card rating methodology.

 We may be compensated when you click on product links, such as credit cards, from one or more of our advertising partners.
 Terms apply to the offers below.
 See our Advertising Policy for more about our partners, how we make money, and our rating methodology.
 Opinions and recommendations are ours alone.

-As a small business, it’s prudent to look for ways to operate efficiently and leverage any opportunity to bring more revenue to your bottom line.
+As a small business, it’s prudent to look for ways to operate efficiently and leverage any opportunity to bring more value to your bottom line.

 But which one is best for your business?
 Let’s find out now.

-A business credit card can help with organizing your purchases, tracking expenditures by employee, and even saving you money.
+A business credit card can help with organizing your purchases, tracking expenditures by employees, and even saving you money.

 There are several reasons a prudent business owner needs a dedicated business credit card: